KentaaNL/capistrano-asg-rolling/README.md

 - Launch an instance from the AMI defined in the Launch Template of the Auto Scaling Group(s).
 - Deploy your application to the launched instances.
 - After deployment, stop the instances and create an AMI for each instance.
-- Create new Launch Template versions with the new AMIs.
+- Create new Launch Template versions for the new AMIs.
-- Trigger Instance Refresh on the Auto Scaling Group(s) to perform an rolling update.
+- Trigger Instance Refresh on the Auto Scaling Group(s) to perform a rolling update.
 - Delete any outdated Launch Template versions, AMIs and snapshots created by previous deployments.
 - Terminate the no longer needed instances.